nlingala/Wonderland/README.md

 Spring 2022 ECE 3872 Design Project Framework

 ## Things to do:
-1. Need another input argument(number of connections) for handler function
-2. Test case for Robot application - half complete (print the file)
+1. Test case for Robot application - half complete (print the file)
-3. Design Doc - images, video
-4. Need more pis and a laptop now
+2. Need more pis and a laptop now
+3. Need to test multiple Pis and delay

 ## Team Computer - Directior:
 ### Framework complete: